 Some background knowledge first!

 Dating agencies today are no longer the traditional Introduction agency of the 1940's to 1980's.
-Back then, predominantly they used by people seeking marriage.
-Dating was not something someone would have used an agency for.
+Back then, predominantly they were used by people seeking marriage.
+Dating was not something someone would have used a matchmaker for.
 The real purpose behind introduction agencies was MARRIAGE.
 However, "introductions agencies" have changed since the 1940s when one of the most famous introduction agencies in the UK was formed.
 Better known then as a Marriage Bureau, which was owned and operated by Heather Jenner and Mary Oliver.
 The marriage bureau was founded in 1939 in Mayfair, central London, where they met, vetted and interviewed men and women who were seeking a husband or wife.
 Right up till the late late 1970s Heather Jenner was a highly regarded and respected matchmaker who matched High-Society girls with members of the aristocracy for the sole intention of marriage.
 Since then introduction and dating agencies have diluted their success and services by including all kinds of possible connotations, where marriage is usually last on the list.

-Today's introduction agency opens its door to as many people as possible, they have to, because a data-base needs to be filled so they can operate.
-This does not mean an agency will not "try" to be as selective as possible, just that when it comes to MEN, regardless of the agency and their intentions, they will always meet with some challenges, as good men, high-caliber men are always a rarer gem to find.
+Today's introductions agency opens its door to as many people as possible, they have to, because a data-base needs to be filled so they can operate.
+This does not mean an agency will not "try" to be as selective as possible, just that when it comes to men, regardless of the agency and their intentions, they will always meet with some challenges, as good men, high-caliber men are always rarer to find.
 Secondly, one does not have to be looking for marriage.
 The agency may need to gain an additional source of opposite sex matches for their clients, especially where an agency offers "pre-set" numbers - when you see guaranteed numbers, beware, because it generally means the service is matching to meet obligations in numbers opposed to "real matching" where a life-relationship is more likely to be achieved.

 You simply cannot say, a one size fits all, nor a pre-set number, as someone of 30 will always have more interest than a 60 year old, and that is where people can be mislead.
 It's important to mention this, as many people (especially females) are under the impression that an "introduction agency" fulfills one purpose and works in one way only, and that is incorrect.
-There are many different methods employed by introduction agencies and matchmakers, but most, 99% are membership services, some will throw in one or two searches, but overall they are data-base driven.
+There are many different methods employed by introduction agencies and matchmakers, but mos are membership services, some will throw in one or two personal searches, but overall they are data-base driven.
 A custom-tailored service where they search, screen and select potential partners from the outset, according to specific relationship criteria, will be the main objective, and what two people seek relationship wise is the KEY factor for good matching.
 All GOOD agencies should meet their clients face-to-face and take all the necessary precautions to ensure that they can provide the right level of service for the clients’ requirements.

 Heather Jenner Marriage Bureau 1939